 To achieve something one has to forgo something.
-If one makes afterlife the objective, ones objective is no more this world.
+If one makes the afterlife the objective, one’s objective is no more this world.
 A person who has made firm intention to attain eternal success would thus embrace the troubles and pains of worldly life with forbearance.
 He knows that all these troubles, pains and adversaries are happenings of temporary life.
-He knows that this is worldly life is for test.
+He knows that this is worldly life is for a test.
 Within this period it is checked out – who chooses what(?).
 No one wise would forgo eternal in lieu of transient.

 A Muslim’s ideal is beloved Nabi ﷺ and his Noble Companions – the Sahaba (RA).
 They also were men and women like us.
 They also lived in this world.
 They had food.
 They had fun.
 They experienced summer, winter and rain.
 Troubles, ailments and dangers also encompassed their lives.
 They also had love, affection, hope, fear and anger.
 However, no doubt that the Sahaba (RA) are the chosen Jamaat from this final Ummah.
 Their lifestyle is the exemplary way of life for the whole Ummah.
 They have demonstrated sincerest hardship and sacrifice for Deen.
-They are indeed the ones who followed Muhammad ﷺ directly, i.e. by seeing with their own eyes in complete state of Iman, which itself is an incomparable to any other deeds.
+They are indeed the ones who followed Muhammad ﷺ directly, i.e. by seeing with their own eyes at the state of Iman, which itself is incomparable to any other deeds.

 Think for a while, till the last day of this world, there will be not a single person who could be a match to any of them.